 Level 3 - Unobservable inputs for the asset.
 In these situations, the Organization develops inputs using the best information available in the circumstances.
 In some cases, the inputs used to measure the fair value of an asset might be categorized within different levels of the fair value hierarchy.
-In those cases, the fair value measurement is categorized in its entirety in the same level of the fair value hierarchy as the lowest level input that is significant to the entire measurement, taking into account factors specific to the asset.
+In those cases, the fair value measurement is categorized in its entirety in the same level of the fair value hierarchy as the lowest level input that is significant to the entire measurement.
+Assessing the significance of a particular input to entire measurement requires judgment, taking into account factors specific to the asset.
 The categorization of an asset within the hierarchy is based upon the pricing transparency of the asset and does not necessarily correspond to the Organization's assessment of the quality, risk, or liquidity profile of the asset.

-The following table presents assets measured at fair value on a recurring basis at December 31, 2018:
+The following table presents assets measured at fair value on a recurring basis at December 31, 2019: